Home / Blog / Everything You Need To Know About Dentures and Insurance

 Buying and maintaining dentures

-Sadly, Medicaid doesn’t cover dentures.
-And if your dental insurance does offer coverage, it will be limited to your dental insurance’s annual spending cap, which is typically $1000-$1500 a year.
+If you have dental insurance and it covers dentures, you will be limited by your dental insurance’s annual spending cap, which is typically $1,000-$1,500 a year.
 Dentures start at $2,500 for an upper OR a lower plate, so insurance won’t get you far.

 Let’s see what you can save.